Obama Calls On Congress To Have 'Courage' On Health Care

 He entered the Oval Office at just 43, only a few years after Khrushchev had threatened to bury America.
 Wars raged around the world.
 Large swaths of the country knew poverty far deeper and more widespread than we see today.
 A young preacher's cause was just gaining traction against a land segregated not only by custom but by law.

-And yet in that volatile tinderbox of a time, President Kennedy led with a steady hand, diffusing the most perilous moment of the cold war without firing a single shot and forcing the rights of young black men and women to study at the university of their choice.
+And yet in that volatile tinderbox of a time, President Kennedy led with a steady hand, diffusing the most perilous moment of the Cold War without firing a single shot and forcing the rights of young black men and women to study at the university of their choice.
 Unleashing a corps of young volunteers as ambassadors for peace in distant corners of the globe.
-Setting America's sights on the moon precisely because it was hard, unwilling to consider the possibility that we might not win the space race because he had an unwavering faith in the character of the people that he led: resilient, optimistic, innovative, and courageous.
+Setting America's sights on the moon precisely because it was hard, unwilling to consider the possibility that we might not win the space race because he had an unwavering faith in the character of the people that he led: resilient, optimistic, innovative and courageous.

 It's worth remembering this, the times in which President Kennedy led us, because for many Americans I know that this feels like an uncertain and even perilous time.
 The forces of globalization and technology have upended many of our established assumptions about the economy.
 It provided a great opportunity and also a great inequality and uncertainty for far too many.
 Our politics remains filled with division and discord, and everywhere we see the risk of falling into the refuge of tribe and clan and anger at those who don't look like us or have the same surnames or pray the way we do.